+Children need to develop certain skills before they can learn to read.
 Parents and other significant caregivers are a child's first and best teachers.
 They can help children develop early literacy skills beginning at birth so that children are ready to learn to read once they begin school.

-Singing: Singing and rhyming are especially effective at developing letter knowledge phonological awareness, and vocabulary.
+SINGING: and rhyming are especially effective at developing letter knowledge phonological awareness, and vocabulary.

-Reading: Reading also helps children learn all six skills
+READING: also helps children learn all six skills

-Playing: Play is a way children can learn all six skills.
+PLAYING: is a way children can learn all six skills.